cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 Lastly, outsource fonts requires extra bandwidth, which may be fine but does slow rendering down.

 Fortunately, we can also store and host fonts locally from within our project directory.
-This offers greater control and performance and allows our desired fonts to be use regardless of a user's OS or browser.
+This offers greater control and performance and allows our desired fonts to be used regardless of a user's OS or browser.
 To do this, we need to:

 1. Download the font files: